 Most credit cards and debit cards are accepted in Belize and there are Banks/ATM's scattered around town.

-HEALTH PRODUCTS
+HEALTH PRODUCTS & BABY ITEMS

 If you wear prescriptions glasses, pack a spare pair or bring a floating strap if you'll be kayaking or canoeing.